Winterization: Preparing For Cold Weather

 If your home doesn’t have rain gutters and downspouts, install them.
 If it does, make sure that they are clean and leak free.
 Use a gutter scoop to remove debris that has become gutter mulch.
 If you have weeds growing in your gutters you can be sure they need cleaning.
 Once the majority of the debris has been removed, flush the gutters and downspouts using a garden hose with a jet spray nozzle.
 A plumbers snake can be used to clear an obstruction in a downspout.

 Unfortunately, having clean gutters and downspouts are not enough.
 The water captured by these devices is frequently discharged at the base of the foundation.
 Yikes!
 This can result in a variety of problems that range from a damp and musty crawl space to a leaking or flooded basement.
 At a minimum, downspout water should be diverted at least three feet away from the foundation.
 At best, all downspouts should drain into solid underground drainage pipe that discharge into a municipal storm drain or other collection system.
 Moreover, ground surrounding the foundation should be graded so as to carry water away from the foundation.
+There’s also a possibility of underground leaks, so you may hire a plumbing company to inspect your underground plumbing system and do the necessary underground leak repair.

 Due to the fact that the rate of house fires increases significantly in the winter, making sure that the fireplace is in tip-top shape is of prime importance.
 Start by sealing the chimney brick and mortar.
 This will prevent them from absorbing water, which can turn mortar to powder after repeated freeze-thaw cycles.